Wednesday, 10 February 2016

 ─ "It is a magnificent starry night." - said John.

-He had already eaten and did not take part in the dinner, but he came to know them.
-He felt reassured knowing they were well sheltered, that they would always have a warm fire around which they would be becoming friends, and knowing them extraordinary people, stood up at the end, knowing that he was leaving his brother in the best hands.
+He had already eaten and did not take part in the dinner, but he started to know them.
+He felt reassured knowing they were well sheltered, they would always have a warm fire around and they would become friends, and knowing them extraordinary people, finally stood up, sure that his brother was now in the best of hands.

-Every day Luke was getting to know himself.
+Every day Luke was getting to know them better.
 Soon he noticed that Lucy, his wife, was pregnant.
 But the situation in Knights Hill was becoming unsafe.
-Bart from below every day threw them insults, especially to Luke.
-He could not forget what, as he saw it, he had done.
+Bart every day threw them insults from Knightsbridge Street below, especially to Luke.
+He could never forget what, as he saw it, he had done.
 Too much at sight, frightened by Bart or by the possibility of the bald people gathering again, one cold night they started to talk.

-─ "When we moved here, we thought that it would be temporary, and really the time has come to go to another place.
+─ "When we moved here, we thought that it would be temporary, and the time has really come to go to a different place.
 What would you think if we moved?
 Luke?"

-─ "I am the least likely to speak, Mistress Oakes, since I am the most recent one and hardly know where the beggars move."
+─ "I am the least likely to speak, Mistress Oakes, since I am the most recent one and hardly know where we beggars move."

-─ "We could return to Wrathfall Bridge." - said John, wishing to return to the place where his couple had originated.
+─ "We could return to Wrathfall Bridge." - said John, with the desire to return to the place where his couple had originated.

 ─ "The Seductress Outskirt is worse every day, John.
 It would be going out of a danger to get into another."